JohnSundell/SuperSpriteKit/README.md

 A label node that can render multiple lines of text.
 It provides a simple API for creating instances using a max-width and a set number of lines (if desired).
 It also supports setting styles like font, font size and text color.

+##### SSKInteractionHandler

+A class dedicated to input in a platform-agnostic manner.
+By using this interaction handler a lot of platform-specific and/or boilerplate input code can be removed from scenes and nodes throught the game.

 ##### SKSpriteNode+SSKAnimation

 A category on SKSpriteNode that enables easy animation without having to create new actions.
 It also provides a utility function for generating an array of SKTexture instances from a texture atlas.